 At the January 2023 sentencing hearing, APA Elsworth stated he typically stands up and advocates for what victims want.
 The record documents what he did when the victim wanted no incarceration.

 The Barry County Prosecutor’s Office declined to investigate or prosecute Richelle Spencer, a Barry County Sheriff’s Deputy and candidate for sheriff, for felony stalking of a Hastings pediatrician conducted during her working hours and while she was actively campaigning.
 The declination was attributed to victim privacy wishes.
-The matter was documented in the Sixberry Notes, released via FOIA, and reported by Clutch Justice.
-Spencer was subsequently arrested by Michigan State Police and the case was taken up by Kent County.
+The matter was documented in the Sixberry Notes, which were initially obstructed by Nakfoor Pratt, but ultimately released via FOIA, and reported by Clutch Justice.
+Post election loss, Spencer was subsequently arrested by Michigan State Police and the case was taken up by Kent County.

-Victim wishes were honored when the beneficiary was a law enforcement candidate.
-They were disregarded when honoring them would have required following through on a negotiated plea agreement with a civilian defendant.
+Victim wishes were honored when the offender was a law enforcement candidate and the victim was wealthy.
+They were disregarded entirely when honoring them would have required following through on a negotiated plea agreement with a civilian defendant.

 The Pattern the Court of Appeals Has Already Addressed